alexanderommel/Custom-Doom-style-engine-OpenGL/README.md

 #  Doom-style renderer for OpenGL

-Very basic graphics engine to create doom-style scenes using doommapvertex arrays and string arrays for referencing textures.
+Very basic graphics engine (No GUI editor) to create doom-style scenes using mapvertex arrays and string arrays for referencing textures.

 For example, a sector may be created using the following data: